This is a simple, yet elegant curried carrot soup. It’s carrot with a hint of curry so will work nicely with just about any entree you pair it with.

 The secret with any carrot soup is to really cook the carrots.
 I see a lot of recipes that suggest you cook the carrots for 20-25 minutes.
-In my experience that leads to texture problems because the carrots aren’t really soft.
-For soup, I cook carrots as long as they take, often more than an hour.
+Maybe if you cut the carrots really small.
+Or you like lumpy carrot soup.

 - 2 Tbsp butter

 - 1 1/2 tsp mild curry powder

 - 6 cups chicken stock

 - Melt the butter in a pot large enough to hold all the ingredients.
 Add the onion and cook over low heat until translucent.
 Now add the garlic and cook for another minute.
 Finally, add the carrots, stock, curry powder and salt.
 Simmer until carrots are quite tender, about one hour.